huggingface/blog/noob_intro_transformers.md

 ## What is !pip install?

 `!pip` is a command that installs Python packages from the Python Package Index ([PyPI](https://pypi.org/)) a web repository of libraries available for use in a Python environment.
-It allows us to extend the functionality of Python applications by incorporating a wide range of third-party add ons.
+It allows us to extend the functionality of Python applications by incorporating a wide range of third-party add-ons.

 ## If we are using Transformers, why do we need Pytorch too?